Malai Ghevar Recipe

 - Put the Ghevar on a mesh stand placed over a plate and pour syrup from above.
 Then after rubbing the cream over them, decorate them with chopped nuts and serve.

 - Put sugar syrup and cream on the Ghevars that you want to serve immediately.

 - Store the rest of the fried Ghevars in an airtight container.
 You can store fried Ghevars for 15-20 days.

-- When you want to eat them, garnish it with sugar syrup, cream, and chopped dry-fruits and serve and eat.
+- When you want to eat them, garnish them with sugar syrup, cream, and chopped dry fruits and serve and eat.